mustafa-sarshar/friendly-chat/README.md

 }
 ```

-2. Add and enable an Index for the Collection specified in the collectionName above ( Fields indexed: uid: Ascending, serverReceivedAt: Descending)
+2. Add and enable an Index for the Collection specified in the collectionName above.
+    - Fields indexed: uid: Ascending, serverReceivedAt: Descending, \_\_name\_\_: Descending
 3. Run **npm install** in terminal from the root directory to install all necessary packages and dependencies.
 4. Run **npm start** in terminal from the root directory to run the Expo.
 5. Follow the instructions provided by the Expo.